rspec/rspec.github.io/source/blog/2019-05-11-rspec-rails-4-0-has-been-released.md

 This means that we no longer support versions of Ruby below 2.2 in line with the supported Ruby versions of Rails 5.

-We have not restricted the version of Rails/Ruby for this version to allow a "soft support" for Rails 4.2 during this transitionary period but we strongly urge you to upgrade Rails to use 4.0.0.
+We have only restricted the version of Rails for this version allow a "soft support" for Rails 4.2 during this transitionary period but we strongly urge you to upgrade Rails to use 4.0.0.

 ### Improved JRuby support

-We are very happy to support JRuby on this new release.
-RSpec Rails 4 supports JRuby with Rails 5.2 and 6.
+We have improved JRuby support and RSpec Rails 4 fully supports JRuby on Rails 5 and 6.
 ### Support for Action Cable

-Using a [channel spec][1] it will be easy to test your Action Cable channels.
-A `channels spec` is a thin wrapper for an `ActionCable::Channel::TestCase`, and includes all of the behavior and assertions that it provides, in addition to RSpec's own behavior and expectations.
+We now support [channel specs][1] in order to easily test your Action Cable channels.
+A `channel spec` pulls in `ActionCable::Channel::TestCase`, including all of the behavior and assertions that it provides, in addition to RSpec's own behavior and expectations.

-It also includes helpers from `ActionCable::Connection::TestCase` to make it possible to test connection behavior.

 ### Support for Action Mailbox